Michael Ruppert: Collapse and the Collapse Network

 Ruppert and his theories on peak oil were the subject of the 2009 documentary film Collapse, which was based on his book A Presidential Energy Policy and received The New York Times "critics pick".
 The book, Confronting Collapse: The Crisis of Energy and Money in a Post Peak Oil World was released in December 2009.

 Peak oil, an event based on M. King Hubbert's theory, is the point in time when the maximum rate of extraction of petroleum is reached, after which the rate of production is expected to enter terminal decline.
 Peak oil theory is based on the observed rise, peak, (sometimes rapid) fall, and depletion of aggregate production rate in oil fields over time.

 In early 2010, Ruppert launched the Collapse Network to build sustainable communities across the world.
 In 2011 he announced on his Lifeboat Hour radio show that he was relocating to Sonoma County, California, because he thought that it would be a safer location in the event of societal collapse.
 He left the Collapse Network in May 2012, leaving it in the hands of former From the Wilderness associate and longtime friend, Jenna Orkin.
 Ruppert continued to occasionally contribute to the Collapse Network news desk.

 Musical projects

 After leaving CollapseNet, Ruppert moved to Crestone, Colorado, and pursued Native American and indigenous teachings (adopting the name "Tracker of Truth") and started putting more time into music, recording with the band New White Trash, described as a "downtempo acoustic rock outfit".

+New White Trash

-New White TrashNew White Trash' was a downtempo acoustic rock band.
+New White Trash was a downtempo acoustic rock band.
 Michael Ruppert was a founding member, along with singer Kristen Vigard, drummer Andy Kravitz, and guitarist Doug Lewis.
 The band released two albums, Doublewide (2011) and Age of Authority (2013).
 Following Ruppert's suicide in 2014, the band announced its intention to release a tribute album.
 Beyond the Rubicon was released on December 11, 2014.